→ Click here to schedule a free Medicare review if you want help from a licensed insurance agent to review your Medicare plan and eligibility.

 What if you had creditable coverage through your work or your spouse’s employer?

-You may not need to enroll in Medicare part B or D, depending on your plan through work.
-If you do have creditable coverage through work, keep the Certificate of Creditable Coverage in your records as proof.
+Depending on your plan through work, you may not need to enroll in Medicare part B or D. If you do have creditable coverage through work, keep the Certificate of Creditable Coverage in your records as proof.
 You will likely need to use this as proof that you had creditable coverage later.
-Plan ahead and enroll before your employer coverage ends to avoid penalties due to a gap in your coverage.
+Plan and enroll before your employer coverage ends to avoid penalties due to a gap in your coverage.